“Can I take out car finance in my name if the car is for someone else?”

 It’s a question we get asked a lot, like this example from Bradley.
 “Is it possible to have more than one car finance agreement in my name?
 I have a PCP for my car and I want to start another one for my girlfriend’s car as she can’t get finance approved.
 But the dealer said I can’t do that.
 If I can afford it, why not?”

-We have looked at different types of car finance before at The Car Expert, especially the most popular type of agreement – the PCP (personal contract purchase).
+We spend a lot of time looking at every aspect of car finance here at The Car Expert.
 But there is one assumption in any car finance application – that the person applying for car finance is the owner, keeper and main driver of the vehicle.

 The problem is that you generally can’t do it.
 Taking out car finance for someone else is known as an Accommodation Deal, and the finance companies simply won’t touch it, despite the concept not actually being illegal.
 So what exactly is the problem?